Date of Award

 Statistical Package for the Social Sciences (SPSS) version 18 was used to analyze the findings of this non-experimental quantitative exploratory (comparative) research.
 Data analysis was conducted using descriptive and comparative analyses.
 This study's findings indicated that the personal characteristics of college students do not influence their body mass index.
 These results were different from studies that have indicated personal characteristics, such as gender, race, and age, have had statistically significant effects on the level of engagement in health promoting behaviors and lifestyle (Anding et al., 2001; Huang, Haris, Lee, & Nazir, 2003; Jackson, Tucker, & Herman, 2007).
 The findings of this study were similar to Parmenter and Wardle's (1999) results were students tended to concentrate on a specific area of nutrition knowledge.
 There were two main areas that indicated significant differences "Total Dietary Recommendations" and "Total Choosing Everyday Foods".
 College students within a normal BMI category (BMI between 18.5 to 24.9), were much more likely to, know and understand what current experts say about healthy dietary recommendations, over college students within an overweight BMI category (BMI of 25 to 29.9).
 The results also indicated that college students within a normal BMI category, were much more likely to choose between different foods to identify a healthier choice, over college students within an overweight BMI range.
 There were no correlations between dietary self-efficacy and BMI in this study.
 The findings indicate that more research is needed to gain a clearer understanding and to investigate whether there are correlations between nutrition knowledge, dietary self-efficacy, and dietary behavior.
 It may be valuable to institute awareness programs at targeted BMI students to improve their nutrition awareness.

 Williams, Trisha, "Health Beliefs, Lifestyle Behaviors, and Body Mass Index in College Students" (2012).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 91.